UEFA Youth League quarter-final ties: Bayern-Olympiacos, Nantes-Copenhagen, Milan-Madrid, Mainz-Porto | UEFA Youth League

 Article body

-The UEFA Youth League quarter-final ties are set for 12 and 13 March, with a pair of previous champions still involved and at least two teams set to feature in April's four-team finals for the first time.
+The UEFA Youth League quarter-final ties are on 12 and 13 March, with a pair of previous champions still involved and at least two teams set to feature in April's four-team finals for the first time.

 The draw for the finals has already been made, with one of Bayern, Olympiacos, Nantes or Copenhagen to reach the decider for the first time.
 Last season both finalists (AZ Alkmaar and Hajduk Split) came through the domestic champions path, a route taken to the quarters this time by Mainz, Nantes and Olympiacos.